Richard3wasonga/EXPENSE-TRACKER/README.md

 - Add new expense via a form.
 - Display expenses in a table.
 - Filter expenses by name using a search field.
-- Auto-clear form input after submission
+- Auto-clear form input after submission.
-- Responsive ul elements
+- Responsive ul elements.
+- Items automatically arranged alphabetically.

 ---